-There are six categories that the RMA is based off of: Housing, Claims and Incident History, Operating Standards, CORE Section H, EVERFI Completion, and Insurance Requests.
+The RMA is an annual fee that is paid to the General Fraternity.
+Each chapter is billed a per member fee each semester.
+The base fee for each chapter/associate chapter is $150.
+There are three categories that the RMA is based off of: Housing, Claims and Incident History, and Operating Expectations.
 Depending upon how a chapter rates in each of these categories depends on whether it pays more or less per semester.

 What does the RMA pay for?

-Fraternity facilities have been shown to increase risk and likelihood of incident for a chapter and the General Fraternity has not increased this charge proportionately.
+- Fraternity facilities have been shown to increase risk and likelihood of incident for a chapter and the General Fraternity has not increased this charge proportionately.
 This was the most equitable way to assess chapters for the risk associated with these facilities.